srl-labs/containerlab/docs/manual/kinds/vr-sros.md

 #### Configuration save

-Containerlab's [`save`](../../cmd/save.md) command will perform a configuration save for `vr-sros` nodes via Netconf.
+Containerlab's [`save`](../../cmd/save.md) command will perform a configuration save for `Nokia SR OS` nodes via Netconf.
 The configuration will be saved under `config.txt` file and can be found at the node's directory inside the lab parent directory:

 ```bash
 # assuming the lab name is "cert01"